mpdf/mpdf.github.io/reference/mpdf-functions/addpagebyarray.md

 </tr>
 </tbody> </table>
 <p>&nbsp;</p>

-<div class="alert alert-info" role="alert"><b>Note: </b>If no new page is added, the other parameters will be ignored e.g. resetting page numbers/styles, margins and headers/footers.
-If 2 pages are added, the changes in page numbers/styles, margins and headers/footers will start on the final added page.</div>
+<p class="manual_block"><b>Note: </b>If no new page is added, the other parameters will be ignored e.g. resetting page numbers/styles, margins and headers/footers.
+If 2 pages are added, the changes in page numbers/styles, margins and headers/footers will start on the final added page.</p>

-<div class="alert alert-info" role="alert"><b>Note:</b> From mPDF &gt;= 3.0 the page numbering can be reset to any positive number.
+<div class="alert alert-info" role="alert"><strong>Note:</strong> From mPDF &gt;= 3.0 the page numbering can be reset to any positive number.
 Prior to this, it was only possible to reset it to 1.</div>

-<div class="alert alert-info" role="alert"><b>Note:</b> The description below uses the same parameter names as used in AddPage(), but these were not recognised in mPDF &lt; 5.4&nbsp; The examples use different parameter names.
+<div class="alert alert-info" role="alert"><strong>Note:</strong> The description below uses the same parameter names as used in AddPage(), but these were not recognised in mPDF &lt; 5.4&nbsp; The examples use different parameter names.
 From mPDF &gt;=5.4 both are supported.
 See below for a list of alternatives.</div>
 <h2>Parameters</h2>
 <p class="manual_param_dt"><span class="parameter">orientation</span> = L|P</p>
 <p class="manual_param_dd">This attribute specifies the orientation of the new page.